 Stitches Abilities and Strategy

 Welcome to our Abilities page for Stitches.
-Here, we give you an overview of every ability in Stitches' kit.
-For each of them, we explain what it does, how to best use it, and how it works in combination with Stitches' other abilities.
+Here, we give you an overview of every ability in Stitches's kit.
+For each of them, we explain what it does, how to best use it, and how it works in combination with Stitches's other abilities.
 We also give you strategy tips to play Stitches efficiently.

 - Vile Cleaver damages enemies after receiving Basic Attacks; consistently attacking the same target re-applies its damage.